Disability Inclusion and Accessibility in Sports Clubs

 3

-The final step of the Sport4All program is the drafting of your Sport4All Inclusion Action Plan (SIAP).
-Your SIAP will provide your club with a clear framework of how you will include inclusive actions across your sports program(s).
-The SIAP will outline clear actions that your club will deliver annually that support increased participation across all roles at your club for people with disability.
+Put what you’ve learned into practice by drafting your Sport4All Inclusion Action Plan (SIAP) with the support of our Inclusion Coaches!
+Your SIAP will provide your club with a clear outline of how you will promote inclusive actions across your sports program(s).
+The SIAP details the annual actions that your club will commit too and speak to how they support increased participation across all roles at your club for people with disability.

 Here are five things sports clubs can do today to make their club a more inclusive place.

 1. Be open and flexible.
-There are a variety of ways people with disability can be involved in your club from playing, coaching, committee to volunteering.
+Inclusion in sporting clubs and sport organisations is important and there are so many ways people with disability can be involved in your club, whether it’s playing, coaching, being part of the committee or even volunteering.

 2. Use person-first language.
-Focus is on the person before their disability e.g. “person with disability”.
+Put the focus on the person, so that they come before their disability e.g. “a person with disability”.

-3. Ask don’t assume.
-Ask the person with disability how they would like to participate, don’t make assumptions about what they can and can’t do.
+3. Ask, don’t assume.
+Ask the person with disability how they would like to participate.
+Avoid making assumptions about what they can and can’t do.

-4 Accessibility helps everyone.
-Remember that small changes can have big impacts on a person with disability.
+4. Accessibility helps everyone.
+Remember that small changes can have a big impact on a person with disability.

 5. Get your club involved.
-Kick start your inclusion journey by registering to take part in the Sport4All training program.
+Kickstart your inclusion journey by registering to take part in Sport4All’s inclusive sports program.

 Elvin looking majestic dancing ballet